 v=DMARC1; p=none; rua=mailto:firstname.lastname@example.org;

-Often the reason for multiple records is to include different email addresses.
-Here’s a DMARC record example after merging the two or more records:
+People often include multiple records in order to include different email addresses.
+Here’s an example of a DMARC record after merging two or more records:

 v=DMARC1; p=reject; rua=mailto:email@example.com, mailto:firstname.lastname@example.org